yeule0/porto/README.md

 ### `experimental_grantSession`

 Grants a session on the account.

+> Minimal alternative to the draft [ERC-7715](https://github.com/ethereum/ERCs/blob/23fa3603c6181849f61d219f75e8a16d6624ac60/ERCS/erc-7715.md) specification.
+We hope to upstream concepts from this method and eventually use ERC-7715 or similar.

 #### Parameters